X-Road: Central Server Architecture

 # 3 Interfaces

 # 3.1 Management Services

-Management services are called by security servers to perform management tasks such as registering a security server client or deleting an authentication certificate.
+Member management web service is called by Security Servers to perform management tasks such as registering a Security Server client or deleting an authentication certificate.

-The management service interface is a synchronous RPC-style interface provided by the central server.
-The service is called by security servers.
+The member management web service interface is a synchronous RPC-style interface provided by the member management web service component.
+It validates the requests and forwards them to the Central Server management REST API.
+The service is called by Security Servers.

 # 3.2 Download Configuration

 Configuration clients download the generated global configuration files from the Central Server.

 The configuration download interface is a synchronous interface provided by the Central Server.
 It is used by configuration clients such as Security Servers and configuration proxies.

 Administration Service provides a REST API that is documented using OpenAPI 3 definition: [ADMIN-SERVICE-API].
 For more information on OpenAPI 3, see [OPENAPI].
 Administration Service REST API is internally used by User Interface Frontend and Management Services components and it may be used by external components.